 While its graphical downgrade on Switch is hard to miss, that doesn’t detract from the fact that Wolfenstein II: The New Colossus is the best narrative single-player FPS experience you can have on Switch right now.
 The lack of a multiplayer mode might grate (although that wasn't present on other consoles either), but with its brilliantly-written story and intense action, this stands alongside DOOM as a blistering FPS campaign that feels close to 'magical' when played on Switch hardware.
 B.J.’s war against the Third Reich is one you definitely won't want to miss.

 What is there to say about there original 1993 classic?
-Given that we’ve only had SNES and GBA versions before, this new Switch port of DOOM is the best version ever released on a Nintendo system by a country mile.
-That doesn’t mean it’s perfect, though: its annoying still-to-be-fixed DRM and its smattering of small technical issues and irregular framerate does dampen the entertainment somewhat.
-That aside, if you’re looking to slay hordes of Hellspawn '93-style and on the move, there’s no better way.
+Given that we’ve only had SNES and GBA versions before, this new Switch port of DOOM didn't have to do much to be the best version ever released on a Nintendo system, but since launch it has had annoying DRM, a smattering of small technical hiccups and an irregular framerate completely eliminated.
+Consequently, this ranks alongside the very best versions of DOOM available anywhere.
+Purists may suggest that DOOM should be played on a keyboard but after a couple of minutes with this exquisite port, you'll feel like it was made for a gamepad.
+If you’re looking to slay hordes of Hellspawn '93-style and on the move, there’s no better way.

 As a free-to-play game, Paladins: Champions of the Realm is an easy sell.
 As exciting, tense and rewarding as Overwatch, it brings the cross-platform hero shooter to a new platform without sacrificing the moreish gameplay tenants that’s made it such a hit with both casual and pro gamers.
 There’s a definitive learning curve for those looking to play competitively, but it’s nonetheless one of the console’s best multiplayer shooters.